What is the class action about?

 In response to the news, Murray Goulburn Co-operative’s unit price fell more than 40 per cent from its prior closing price of $2.14 on 21 April 2016 to $1.26 per unit at close of trade on 27 April 2016.

-Further, we consider that by engaging in the alleged conduct described above, Murray Goulburn caused the trading of units in the MG Unit Trust at a price significantly above their “true” price during the Potential Claim Period.
+We consider that by engaging in the alleged conduct described above, Murray Goulburn caused the trading of units in the MG Unit Trust at a price significantly above their “true” price during the Potential Claim Period.